Skip to content

 import { createArgumentPipe } from 'vona-module-a-aspect';

-export const ArgNumber = createArgumentPipe('demo-student:number');
+export const ArgNumber = createArgumentPipe('training-student:number');

 Used on a controller parameter: